SAP/abap-cleaner/docs/rules/AlignDeclarationsRule.md

       END OF ty_s_inner,
       other_component TYPE i,
       END OF ty_s_outer_2.

+    TYPES:
+      BEGIN OF ENUM number,
+        zero VALUE IS INITIAL,
+         one VALUE 1,
+        two VALUE 2,
+       three VALUE 3,
+      END OF ENUM number.

     " if maximum line length is exceeded, VALUE clauses can be moved below TYPE or even below the name CONSTANTS lc_any_constant_with_long_name TYPE if_any_interface=>ty_any_type VALUE if_any_interface=>co_any_value_with_long_name.